What to Expect as a New Mom Breastfeeding Baby

 - Boobs out!
 Many women opt for a nursing bra when breastfeeding, but I recommend going braless and air drying your breasts after feeding as much as possible.
 If wearing a bra I prefer a wireless ribbed bra that won’t shape the breast.
 Both Storq or Bonds are super comfy with nursing pads.
 When held in tightly the milk tends to fill in unnaturally and clog up, so try not to wear the baby in a carrier during the first few months as well and leave that up to the daddy.

 - Do get your breast pump before delivery, so you don’t have to stress when you need it.
-At first, I rented the Medela Symphony, but, even with a hands-free bustier, being tethered to a pump 6 times a day made me want my freedom.
+At first, I rented the Medela Symphony, but, even with a hands-free bustier, being tethered to a pump in the same sitting position 6 times a day made me achy and want my freedom.
 I switched to the Willow wearable breast pump and have been super happy since!
+Here is a review of the Willow pump I found helpful in making my decision.

 - Sunflower Lecithin is known as a holistic way to reduce the viscosity of breast milk without thinning or reducing the quality of the breast milk itself.
 This ingredient is widely known to defer fats from clumping together; however, it’s important to know that these statements have not been evaluated by the FDA.
 I can attest that it works and am taking it twice a day for maintenance.

 - Forget foremilk and hindmilk.
 It’s a myth or a broad explanation at best.
-When engorged your milk will be more watery and will leak out which is where the Nature Bond silicone breast pump wins.
-You can put it on the available breast to collect the leaking milk and draw the higher fat milk forward.
-My friend Janet Hsieh gifted this to me for this purpose, but I ended up using it to clear clogged ducts with an Epsom salt hack!
+Yes, fats are heavier and sit in the duct so when engorged your milk will be more watery and will leak out.
+You can put the Nature Bond on the available breast to collect the leaking milk and draw the higher fat milk forward.
+My friend Janet Hsieh gifted this to me for this purpose, but I ended up using it to clear clogged ducts with an Epsom salt hack.
 Simply fill it with warm water to the lip with a spoon of Epsom salt and attach it to the affected breast so it can draw out the blockage.
-You can do this for about 10-15 minutes up to 4x a day.
 Some say it works, others don’t.
 In the case of natural remedies, the best case is just to try it and see.
 If they don’t, it’s no harm.

 - Oils are applied abundantly during pregnancy and should be continued postpartum.
-For firming I stick to the traditional Clarins Tonic Body Treatment Oil, but for prefeed stimulation or breast massage, I use pure Jojoba oil which absorbs easily and is not greasy or sticky.
-Stretch marks on the breast can still appear, so do continue to stay hydrated and moisturize.
+For firming I stick to the traditional Clarins Tonic Body Treatment Oil, but for prefeed stimulation or breast massage (see par.
+Massage), I use pure Jojoba oil which absorbs easily and is not greasy or sticky.
+Stretch marks on the breast can still appear, so do continue to stay hydrated, moisturize and massage.

 - Finally, for those mama’s who can never seem to drink enough water try getting a cute half-gallon (easier to carry than a full gallon) water jug – or a chug glug as I like to call it.
 As breastmilk is 90% water I make a point to drink 1-2 of these daily.